OlivierLD/Passe-Coque/code/wind.generator/README.md

 - With an horizontal axis
     - The turbine will have to be facing the wind to be efficient (like a wind vane), in which case all its blades are generating power (no blade is turning against the wind), its efficiency is on top.
     - Thus, for the location of the motor to be independant of the direction of the wind, to motor must rotate at the same time as the turbine changes direction, it would be attached to the same segment as the one holding the axis of the turbine.
     - **_BUT_** a new problem arises: how to transmit the current produced by the motor to the battery (without loosing too much energy)?
 The battery cannot really be located next to the motor...
-There must be some kind of "contact", that will prevent wires from wrapping around the pole of the turbine...
+There must be some kind of "rotating contact", that will prevent wires from wrapping around the pole of the turbine...

 In other words:
 - How much wind power do we lose with a vertical axis?